BrickMMO/template-about/README.md

 # About Website Template

-Each system will have a `system-about` website built with [Markdown](https://daringfireball.net/projects/markdown/)/[Jekyll](https://jekyllrb.com/).
+Each system will have a `system-documentation` website built with [Markdown](https://daringfireball.net/projects/markdown/)/[Jekyll](https://jekyllrb.com/).
 This website will be used to track contributions, phases, and documentation.
-This repo is a template for the `system-about websites`.
-These repos are named `system-about`.
+This repo is a template for the `system-documentation websites`.
+These repos are named `system-documentation`.

 This template is buildt using [Markdown](https://daringfireball.net/projects/markdown/) and [Jekyll](https://jekyllrb.com/)with a slightly customized [Minima](https://github.com/jekyll/minima) theme (check the `_layouts` and `_includes` for customization).
 Creating and editing these websites will not require any knowledge of [Jekyll](https://jekyllrb.com/) or [Minima](https://github.com/jekyll/minima).
 But if interested, the setup instrucitons are available in the [github-pages-deply-jekyll](https://github.com/codeadamca/github-pages-deploy-jekyll) repo.

 ## Website Structure

-About websites will have the following structure (excluding [Minima](https://github.com/jekyll/minima) and [Jekyll](https://jekyllrb.com/) files):
+Documentation websites will have the following structure (excluding [Minima](https://github.com/jekyll/minima) and [Jekyll](https://jekyllrb.com/) files):

 ```
 project